 Often these decisions are not made with the same planning rigor when cash was tighter.
 If your company is fortunate to have “excess” cash beyond the forecasted needs, then make a distribution to the owners rather than make a decision that may have far-reaching effects.

-5. Be conservative in your estimates, rarely does actual results match forecasts.
+- Be conservative in your estimates, rarely do actual results match forecasts.